cloudnativelabs/kube-router/docs/bgp.md

 the cluster are associated with private ASN 64512 implicitly (which can be configured with `--cluster-asn` flag).
 Users are transparent to use of iBGP.
 This mode is suitable in public cloud environments or small cluster deployments.
-In this mode all the nodes are expected to be L2 adjacent.

 ### Node-To-Node Peering Without Full Mesh